TwinFan/XPPlanes/docs/index.md

 Mass, wing span and area, as well as lift are used for [wake turbulence configuration](https://developer.x-plane.com/article/plugin-traffic-wake-turbulence/).
-If not provided, then the [XPMP2 library](https://github.com/TwinFan/XPMP2) provides defaults, which base on the wake turbulence category, which in turn is derived from the ICAO aircraft type designator:
+If not provided, then the [XPMP2 library](https://github.com/TwinFan/XPMP2) provides defaults, which base on the [wake turbulence category](https://en.wikipedia.org/wiki/Wake_turbulence#Wake_turbulence_category) (WTC: `L`, `M`, `H`, ...) which in turn is derived from the [ICAO aircraft type designator](https://www.icao.int/publications/DOC8643/Pages/Search.aspx) of the plane.
+The defaults per WTC base on the following aircraft types:
 - L: C172
 - L/M: B350
 - M: A320